United States Playing Card Company

 The United States Playing Card Company (USPC, though also commonly known as USPCC) is a large American producer and distributor of playing cards.
-It was established in 1867 as Russell & Morgan Co. and founded in Cincinnati, Ohio in its current incarnation in 1885.
+It was established in 1867 as Russell, Morgan & Co. and founded in Cincinnati, Ohio in its current incarnation in 1885.
 Its many brands include Bicycle, Bee, Tally-Ho, Champion, Congress, Aviator, Aristocrat, Mohawk, Maverick, KEM, Hoyle and Fournier.
 It also produces novelty and custom playing cards, and other playing card accessories such as poker chips.
 For decades the company was based in Norwood, Ohio, but as of 2009, the USPC is currently headquartered in the Cincinnati suburb of Erlanger, Kentucky.

-In December 2019, the United States Playing Card Company became a subsidiary of Belgian card manufacturer Cartamundi.
+In 2019, the United States Playing Card Company became a subsidiary of Belgian card manufacturer Cartamundi.

 History

-The company was founded in Cincinnati in 1867 as Russell & Morgan Co. and originally specialized in printing posters for traveling circuses.
+The company was founded in Cincinnati in 1867 as Russell, Morgan & Co. and originally specialized in printing posters for traveling circuses.
 The company took its name from partners A. O. Russell and Robert J. Morgan, who together with James M. Armstrong and John F. Robinson Jr. purchased the Enquirer Job Printing Rooms division of the newspaper The Cincinnati Enquirer.
 Among their printed lithographs were advertisements for performances of Edward Owings Towne's Other People's Money.